 In this section, we introduce the notion of a packet leash as a general mechanism for detecting and thus defending against wormhole attacks.
 A leash is any information that is added to a packet designed to restrict the packet's maximum allowed transmission distance.
+Leashes are designed to protect against wormholes over a single wireless transmission; when packets are sent over multiple hops, each transmission requires the use of a new leash.
 We distinguish between geographical leashes and temporal leashes.
 A geographical leash ensures that the recipient of the packet is within a certain distance from the sender.
 A temporal leash ensures that the packet has an upper bound on its lifetime, which restricts the maximum travel distance, since the packet can travel at most at the speed of light.
 Either type of leash can prevent the wormhole attack, because it allows the receiver of a packet to detect if the packet traveled further than the leash allows.